KCD-Kuala-Lumpur/kcd-kuala-lumpur.github.io/docs/call-for-speakers/submission-guideline.md

 ## Attach slides (optional)

 Attach slides with your submission as that could help us better understand your session.
-This is optional, but we highlty encourage you to upload the slides
+This is optional, but we highly encourage you to upload the slides